dining

 CANTON

-Affiliated with the Children’s Museum of Connecticut, the nature center features standing exhibits as well as changing seasonal exhibits.
-Excellent bird watching opportunities.
-Kids’ programs and folk concerts are scheduled regularly.
+Affiliated with The Children’s Museum, the nature center features standing exhibits, as well as changing seasonal exhibits.
+Trails through a wildlife sanctuary allow for excellent bird watching.
+Programs for kids and folk music concerts are scheduled regularly.

 top